hgdeoro/suspenso/README.md

 read in the wheel vs the value read in the chassis, and thus create some indicator about how much force (force? that's the right word?) the suspension absorbed.

+In the future: there's lot of ideas, like tire pressure (that affects suspension), tire temperature (IR camera?), motorcycle angle, motorcycle distance from road, etc.

 ### How to measure position/travel of suspension

 Maybe using something like VL53L1X or VL6180X, we can measure the distance from the